Convex-Dev/design/papers/convex-whitepaper.md

 ## Abstract

-Decentralised networks offer the potential to enable peer-to-peer value exchange involving digital assets and services.
-They are protected at the protocol level by smart contracts and cryptographic keys that can be issued and managed on a self-sovereign basis.
-In the long term, we can forsee an **Internet of Value** where a significant proportion of economically significant transactions and facilitated by decentralised networks with very low transaction costs.
+Decentralised economic systems depend upon peer-to-peer value exchange involving digital assets and services, facilitated by smart contracts.
+In the long term, we can foresee an **Internet of Value** where a significant proportion of economic activity is enabled by decentralised networks with very low transaction costs.

+Value exchange within such systems is protected at the protocol level by cryptographic keys that can be issued and managed on a **self-sovereign basis**.
+With these capabilities in place, efficient and secure transactions between any participants become possible without any dependency on centralised authorities or intermediaries.

-Existing decentralised networks have **notable weaknesses**; poor performance, high energy consumption, long transaction confirmation times, vulnerability to "front-running" attacks and no truly decentralised security.
+However, existing decentralised networks have **notable weaknesses**; poor performance, high energy consumption, long transaction confirmation times, vulnerability to "front-running" attacks and no truly decentralised security.
 Early Blockchain implementations successfully demonstrated the potential of the decentralisation but have fundamental limitations that make these weaknesses difficult, or even impossible, to resolve.

-Convex (CONVergent EXecution) is a decentralised platform for the Internet of Value that resolves these issues.
+Convex (CONVergent EXecution) is a decentralised network for the Internet of Value that resolves these issues.
 Convex rapidly achieves consensus with a novel algorithm called **Convergent Proof of Stake** (CPoS).
 It merges Beliefs shared by Peers using a function that is idempotent, commutative and associative.
 This system provably converges to a stable consensus by forming a conflict-free replicated data type (CRDT).
-In the presence of malicious or faulty peers, consensus is protected by a fully Byzantine Fault Tolerant algorithm.
+In the presence of malicious or faulty peers, consensus is protected by a full Byzantine Fault Tolerance.

-The CPoS algorithm solves the "double spend" problem in crypto by essentially implementing a *decentralised sort* of transactions that enter the network.
-Importantly, this is a "leaderless" approach that allows multiple Peers to submit blocks of transactions into the network simultaneously, dramatically improving the latency between submitting a transaction and receiving a confirmed result.
-Early tests suggest that the global Convex Network may be able to confirm transactions in around **one second** - substantially quicker than any competing approaches and making Convex viable for a wide range of realtime and consumer applications.
+The CPoS algorithm solves the "double spend" problem by implementing a continuous *decentralised sort* of transactions that enter the network.
+Once an ordering of transactions is confirmed up to some position, it is stable and immutable from the perspective of all participants, thus preventing double spend and transaction rollback.

+Importantly, CPoS is a "leaderless" approach that allows multiple Peers to submit blocks of transactions into the network simultaneously.
+This property dramatically improving the latency between submitting a transaction and receiving a confirmed result.
+Early tests suggest that the global Convex Network may be able to confirm transactions **under one second** - substantially quicker than any competing approaches and making Convex viable for a wide range of **soft realtime** and consumer applications.

-Convex augments the CPoS algorithm with an execution engine and storage system.
+Convex augments the CPoS algorithm with an execution engine and storage system - the **Convex Virtual Machine (CVM)**.
 Building on the lambda calculus, Convex provides immutable persistent data structures and content addressable storage.

-Combined with the consensus algorithm, this provides a fully decentralised, global computer capable of executing arbitrary smart contracts with decentralised ownership and security via the "Convex Virtual Machine" (CVM).
+Combined with the consensus algorithm, the CVM provides a fully decentralised, global computer capable of executing arbitrary smart contracts with decentralised ownership and security.

 ## Context